Billy Zero

-He performed in many bands in the 90's including Bovox Clown, Love Muffin Prowler, Mentle Gen and Naked Lunch.
+He performed in many bands in the 90's including Love Muffin Prowler, Mentle Gen and Naked Lunch.

-In February 2006, Gallagher started a new online record store called Dj Boy Records online at djboy.com.

 Gallagher worked at the WHFS, 99.1 FM from December 1994 through February 2000.
 Zero went to work for Advertising.com in February 2000.
-Four months later, he left to start his own company - djboy.com and getbackstage.com.
-Gallagher was contacted by a headhunter in July 2000 and informed that XM Satellite Radio was hiring.
+Four months later, he left to start his own companies - djboy.com and getbackstage.com.
+Gallagher was hired by XM Satellite Radio in July 2000.
 He started out as director of ad sales development, then moved to Music Director of the Unsigned Channel.
 Gallagher was made the program director of Unsigned when Pat Dinizio of The Smithereens left to focus on his music career.
 Unsigned was canceled from XM's Lineup in November 2005.
-Gallagher then went to work on Fred, XM 44 for three months to help out, then went to Big Tracks, a channel that XM launched, and helped build the channel from scratch.
+Gallagher then went to work on Fred, XM 44 for three months to help out, then went to Big Tracks, a channel that XM launched.
 Zero moved on to XMU as Program Director where he programmed and played as a DJ indie music on XM 43 until November 2008.

 After he was laid off from XM in 2008, he served as program director at WTMD on the campus of Towson University.
 He left the station the following year.

 On January 1, 2010, he started an artist management company called Zero Management.
 By May 2010, he had eight artists and two agents.
 His artists included Grammy-nominated artist, Wayna, Emmy-nominated Ellen Cherry, The Hint, Alfonso Velez, Derek Olds, Carolyn Malachi, The Eureka Birds, Will Rast and The Funk Ark.

 In January 2012, the Zero Management lineup shifted to focus on career artists.
-The lineup of managed artists include: Grammy-Nominated Christylez Bacon, Eureka Birds, Derek Olds, Monika Gaba, Rites of Ash, Tobias Russell, The Perfects, Vital and Janine Wilson.
-Zero is currently consulting with a number of artists and organizations and can be seen moderating panels in 2012 at MacWorld's iWorld and SXSW.
+The lineup of managed artists included: Grammy-Nominated Christylez Bacon, Eureka Birds, Derek Olds, Monika Gaba, Rites of Ash, Tobias Russell, The Perfects, Vital and Janine Wilson.